Snuggle up with some holiday cheer as OnMilwaukee shares stories of everything merry and bright in the spirit of the season.

-Support your local cheesemaker and order the cheese directly from Uplands.
+Support your local cheesemaker and order the cheese directly from Uplands (final day to order Rush Creek for Thanksgiving shipping is Tuesday, Nov.
+15 at noon).
 You can also consider their beautiful holiday gift boxes featuring both Rush Creek Reserve and Pleasant Ridge Reserve, Wisconsin's most award-winningest cheese.

-You can find it at a variety of local cheese shops and grocers including Larry’s Market, The Village Cheese Shop, Outpost Natural Foods Cooperative, Wisconsin Cheese Mart and the West Allis Cheese & Sausage Shoppe.
+You can also look for it at a variety of local cheese shops and grocers including Larry’s Market, The Village Cheese Shop, Outpost Natural Foods Cooperative, Wisconsin Cheese Mart and the West Allis Cheese & Sausage Shoppe.
 This cheese is in high demand, so call ahead to ensure its availability.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
 Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
 She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.